Forest-Protocols/forest-AI/QUICKSTART.md

 > - A wallet with Base Sepolia testnet ETH for transaction fees
 > - USDC tokens for entering agreements and paying for services
 > - Basic understanding of blockchain transactions
+> If you need test tokens contact the Forest team.
+Link at the end of this guide.

 ## Setup